-In case a business is sold while the business premises are not sold, these premises can be transferred tax-free by the seller to their private assets without any further requirements as of 1 July 2023.
+In case of a sale of business in which the business premises forming part of the fixed assets are not sold, these premises can be transferred tax-free by the seller to their private assets without any further requirements as of 1 July 2023.
 The business premises withdrawn may then also be leased to the purchaser of the business without a waiting period, for example.